-Notwithstanding the weak business conditions, the trade receivables turnover days (average trade receivables divided by total sales for the year) in both financial years of 2019 and 2020 were relatively comparable with very minimal increase from averagely 89 days in 2019 to averagely 91.5 days in 2020.
-The Group made every effort in managing its sales with prudent and conservative credit measures in view of the market sentiment as well as uncertainties from the global pandemic.
+Trade receivables of the Group recorded a decrease by approximately RM 1.349 million or 2% from RM 79.779 million in 2020 to RM 78.430 million in 2021.
+Such decrease was mainly contributed by the improved collections from customers following discounts given to customers for prompt payments made.
+The trade receivables turnover days (average trade receivables divided by total sales for the year) improved slightly from averagely 92 days in 2020 to averagely 91 days in 2021 despite the overall weak and challenging business and market sentiment worldwide and the unprecedented COVID-19 pandemic.
+The Group made every effort in managing its sales with prudent and conservative credit measures in view of the weak market sentiment as well as uncertainties from the global pandemic.